 As noted above, reports are due each year by January 31 and March 31.
-The SIAM Committee on Section Activities, the Vice President-at-Large, and the Office of the Executive Director will evaluate the reports and make funding decisions within the budgeted allocation for Sections Program funding.
+The SIAM Committee on Section Activities, the Vice President-at-Large, and the Office of the CEO will evaluate the reports and make funding decisions within the budgeted allocation for Sections Program funding.
 Details beyond those in the reports may be requested from Section Officers as needed, and Section Officers will be notified of such queries.
 Timely responses will allow the funding decisions to proceed as follows:

 - Approvals to any adjustments of current year’s budget: Sections will be notified by March 15.

 - Approval of the following year budget request: Sections will be notified by August 1.